JjPedroso/JjPedroso/README.md

 ---

-## ⚡ About Me

-- 🎓 BSIT Graduate (2026) from Holy Cross of Davao College
-- 🌱 Focused on web and desktop application development
-- 🛠️ Passionate about building real-world systems with clean code and great UX
-- 🎯 Goal: Deliver scalable, production-ready applications

----

 ## 🧠 Summary

 I'm a motivated BSIT graduate from Holy Cross of Davao College, passionate about building software that is clean, functional, and user-focused.
 I specialize in both web and desktop application development, creating solutions that are efficient and practical.